StrixPO/java-elk-demo/README.md

 # Project Overview
-Deploy a Java web application (WAR) on a Kubernetes (K3d) cluster and configure centralized logging using the ELK stack (Elasticsearch, Logstash [opted out], Kibana) with Filebeat.
+Deploy a Java web application (WAR) on a lightweight multi-node Kubernetes cluster using K3d, with centralized logging via the ELK stack (Elasticsearch + Kibana — Logstash skipped) and Filebeat.
+The goal: visualize application logs on Kibana without writing custom Filebeat configs.

+---
 # Tech Stack
   - Kubernetes: via K3d (lightweight k3s in Docker)
   - App: Java WAR deployed to a container